Rick-Lang/rickroll-lang/README.md

 ![](https://repository-images.githubusercontent.com/367934588/4a27ae00-b73b-11eb-801b-36dd1756dc93)

 ## Hello World
-**Although Rickroll can be transpiled into Python3, its syntax is not completely similar to Python's**
+**Although Rickroll can be transpiled into Python3, their syntaxes are not completely similar**
-1. It doesn't need indentation
+1. Rickroll-lang doesn't need indentation
 2. The code must be written inside the main method, otherwise the interpreter will not execute
 3. **The keywords can be separated freely**